Seven Proven Ways to Fight Deportation in California

 Basic requirements (simplified):

-7+ years continuous residence in the U.S. after any lawful admission
+7+ years of continuous residence in the U.S. after any lawful admission.

 Winning factors: Rehabilitation, stable employment, community contributions, length of residence, and proof of family hardship.

-Watch‑outs: Timing matters; some convictions or travel patterns can cut off eligibility.
+Watch‑outs: Timing matters; some convictions or travel patterns can affect eligibility.
 Get a case review immediately after any arrest or charge.

 3) Humanitarian Protection — Asylum, Withholding of Removal & CAT

-Who it can help: People who fear persecution or torture in their home country.
+Who it can help: Individuals who fear persecution or torture in their home country.

-Asylum (overview): You must show past persecution or a well‑founded fear of future persecution on account of race, religion, nationality, political opinion, or membership in a particular social group.
-There is a general 1‑year deadline to apply after arriving in the U.S., with limited exceptions.
+Asylum (overview): You must demonstrate past persecution or a well-founded fear of future persecution based on race, religion, nationality, political opinion, or membership in a particular social group.
+There is a general 1-year deadline to apply after arriving in the U.S., with limited exceptions.

-Withholding of Removal: Higher standard than asylum, but no filing deadline.
+Withholding of Removal: This has a higher standard than asylum, but no filing deadline.
 If granted, you may remain and work in the U.S., though it offers fewer benefits than asylum.

-CAT (Convention Against Torture): Protection if it’s more likely than not you would be tortured by or with the acquiescence of public officials if returned.
+CAT (Convention Against Torture): This provides protection if it’s more likely than not you would be tortured by or with the acquiescence of public officials if returned.

 Evidence that helps: Country condition reports, expert declarations, police/medical reports, witness statements, and detailed personal declarations.